 Tools specifically to assess mortality data quality - ANACONDA

-In order to analyse the quality of mortality and COD data, the University of Melbourne, with financial assistance from the Bloomberg Philanthropies Data for Health innovation program developed a powerful tool: Analysis of Causes of (National) Death for Action (ANACONDA).
-ANACONDA was jointly developed by the Melbourne School of Population and Global Health, and the Swiss Tropical and Public Health Institute at the University of Basel.
-It is currently available in English, Portuguese, Chinese and Russian.
+To analyse the quality of mortality and COD data, the University of Melbourne, with financial assistance from the Bloomberg Philanthropies Data for Health Initiative, developed a powerful electronic assessment tool named ANACONDA (Analysis of Causes of National Deaths for Action).
+The IT platform was conceived by the Swiss Tropical and Public Health Institute at the University of Basel.
+ANACONDA is currently available in English, Portuguese, Spanish, Chinese and Russian.

 ANACONDA carries out a comprehensive review of your dataset, and diagnoses possible problems.
 It automatically calculates standard mortality indicators and generates the associated figures and tables from which a data quality assessment report can be written.
-Countries that integrate ANACONDA into the vital statistics production system can perform annual assessments of their data with very little effort and at literally no cost.
+Countries that integrate ANACONDA into their vital statistics production system can perform annual assessments of their data with very little effort and at literally no cost.

-To monitor progress of improvements in the system, an overall system indicator (the Vital Statistics Performance Index [VSPI]) has been included and is automatically calculated from the input data (see example below).
+To monitor progress of improvements in the system, an overall system indicator of quality (the Vital Statistics Performance Index [VSPI(Q)]) has been created and is automatically calculated from the input data.

-ANACONDA also builds capacity of staff working with mortality data through the guidance built into the tool, and through special trainings conducted by trained facilitators.
+ANACONDA also builds capacity of staff working with mortality data through guidance built into the tool, and through special trainings conducted by trained facilitators.
 Guidance and training include an explanation of the concepts underlying each step, how to use the use the tool and how to interpret the results.

 To assist users of the tool, several supporting materials have been prepared and either integrated into the tool, or made available on the resources section of the CRVS Knowledge Gateway (https://crvsgateway.info/resources).
 Materials include:

-- among them a detailed guidance manual to assist in interpreting the results,
+- a detailed guidance manual to assist in interpreting the results

-- a pre-filled template to prepare an mortality assessment report.
+- a pre-filled template to prepare a mortality assessment report

-ANACONDA has been implemented in the countries that are part of Bloomberg’s Data for Health initiative and is now being offered to other countries through workshops hosted by WHO regional agencies and the UN Economic and Social Commissions in Asia, the Pacific and Africa.
+More than 40 countries have received training in ANACONDA through workshops hosted by the Bloomberg’s Data for Health Initiative, or by WHO regional agencies and the UN Economic and Social Commissions in Asia, the Pacific and Africa.

 A strength of ANACONDA is that it can be used for both national, sub-national and hospital datasets and provides many comparators for countries to compare themselves with.
 These are drawn mostly from global databases, particularly the Global Burden of Disease database that has individual country data going back to the 1980s.
 Even though many of these data points are based on estimates, they offer a rich and reliable source of comparators for individual countries to assess the plausibility of their mortality data.

 A limitation of ANACONDA is that it works best on datasets with above 2,000 deaths.
-It is also important to remember that as an assessment tool that checks data for errors, and reveals weaknesses and gaps, but it does not correct these errors.
+It is also important to remember that as an assessment tool, it checks data for errors and reveals weaknesses and gaps, but it does not correct these errors.
 It is therefore necessary to ensure that corrective action is taken after evaluation by concerned authorities.
-The tool details weaknesses or bad habits, such as the misuse of certain CODs, making it possible to focus on corrective action towards eliminating weaknesses.
+The comprehensive analysis ANACONDA performs of the flaws or bad habits, such as the misuse of certain CODs, makes it possible to prioritise and focus improvement actions.
 Countries with a large amount of unusable codes are strongly advised to integrate ANACONDA into their data production process and to use it as a monitoring tool for system improvement.
-The VSPI values are suitable for monitoring purposes.
+The VSPI(Q) values are suitable for monitoring progress.